The harm of smoking to the human body. The harm of smoking, dangerous consequences What are the social and psychological reasons for smoking

 • 0.5-2 mg of hydrocyanic acid.

-Add here a huge list of more than 400 types of carcinogens, and you can independently assess the harm of tobacco to the human body.
-Given that carcinogenic compounds have a powerful ability to be deposited in the bowels of the human body.
-Where they constantly and purposefully destroy the work of internal organs, ruthlessly destroying health.
+Add here a huge list of more than 400 names of carcinogenic substances, and you can independently assess the harm of tobacco on the human body.
+Considering that carcinogenic compounds have a powerful ability to be deposited in the depths of the human body.
+Where they constantly and purposefully destroy the functioning of internal organs, mercilessly ruining health.

 Composition of tobacco smoke

-It is a well-known fact that the life of active smokers with a long smoking history is reduced in comparison with non-smokers by 6-12 years.
+It is a known fact that the life of active smokers with a long history of smoking is reduced by 6-12 years compared to non-smokers.

-Thanks to numerous and lengthy studies, doctors have found that smoking:
+Thanks to numerous and long-term studies, doctors have found that smoking:

-4. Seriously disrupts the reproductive system.
+4. Seriously disrupts the functioning of the reproductive system.
 This applies to both men and women.

-5. Significantly narrows blood vessels, which leads to the development of oxygen starvation and problems of the cardiovascular system.
+5. Significantly constricts blood vessels, which leads to the development of oxygen starvation and problems of the cardiovascular system.

 Cigarettes and the nervous system

-The toxic carcinogens that every tobacco product has have a devastating effect on the human central nervous system.
+The toxic carcinogens that every tobacco product contains have a destructive effect on the human central nervous system.
 The tasks of the nervous system include control over all processes occurring in the body.
 The central nervous system reacts to tobacco intoxication as follows:

-2. Dizziness caused by a sharp narrowing of the lumen of the blood vessels.
+2. Dizziness caused by a sharp narrowing of the lumen of blood vessels.

 3. Feeling of loss of consciousness.
-The person seems to fall into a short-term prostration.
+The person seems to fall into short-term prostration.

-Heavy smokers with a long history of cigarette addiction in most cases have persistent memory impairment, depressive manifestations, and severe migraines.
-Neurotic signs are also formed, often smokers are haunted by chronic fatigue.
-Carcinogenic smoke has an extremely negative effect on a person's ability to sense tastes and smells..
+Heavy smokers with a long history of smoking cigarettes in most cases experience persistent memory impairment, depressive symptoms, and severe migraines.
+Neurotic signs also develop; smokers are often plagued by chronic fatigue.
+Carcinogenic smoke has an extremely negative effect on a person’s ability to sense tastes and smells..

 Doctors have proven that long-term smoking significantly reduces a person’s ability to perceive colors.
 Smokers have impaired color perception.
 The same applies to the work of olfactory receptors.

-Smoke lovers also complain about the manifestations of their hearing and vision problems.
-Toxic compounds are detrimental to the visual and auditory nerves.
-If there are already existing problems (diseases) on the part of the central nervous system, a smoker can expect disability over time.
+Smoke lovers also complain of hearing and vision problems.
+Toxic compounds are harmful to the visual and auditory nerves.
+If there are existing problems (diseases) in the central nervous system, the smoker may eventually experience disability.

 Smoking and the respiratory system

-The main and destructive impact of tobacco smoke inflicts bronchopulmonary organs.
+The main and destructive blow of tobacco smoke is the bronchopulmonary organs.
 Heavy, sticky particles of soot and soot settle in large quantities in the bronchi, disrupting the normal breathing process.
 Bronchial alveoli are gradually destroyed, subsequently provoking inflammatory processes.

 The effect of cigarettes on the respiratory system

-Think of the famous smoker's cough that starts in the morning and lasts all day.
-Such a cough syndrome is accompanied by expectoration of viscous grayish sputum.
-It is coughing up particles of soot that interfere with normal breathing.
+Remember the famous smoker's cough, which begins in the morning and continues all day.
+This cough syndrome is accompanied by expectoration of viscous grayish sputum.
+This is coughing up particles of soot that interfere with normal breathing.
 The voice of the smoker also changes, it becomes rough and hoarse.

-During the year of smoking, about 1-1.5 kg of tobacco tar passes through the lungs of a person, over time, the lungs darken.
-This is clearly seen in the autopsy of a deceased smoker.
+During a year of smoking, about 1-1.5 kg of tobacco tar passes through a person’s lungs, and over time the lungs darken.
+This is clearly visible during the autopsy of a deceased smoker.
 Such photos are often used in visual anti-smoking posters.

-A constant agonizing cough gradually stretches the alveoli, which worsens their tone and elasticity.
-All smokers, without exception, have various malfunctions in the respiratory system.
-Doctors state with regret the fact that the number of cases of tuberculosis is growing among people who smoke.
+A constant painful cough gradually stretches the alveoli, which impairs their tone and elasticity.
+All smokers, without exception, experience various disruptions in the functioning of the respiratory system.
+Doctors regret to note the fact that the number of tuberculosis cases is growing among smokers.
 Smoking is the main cause of various oncological processes occurring in the pulmonary system.

-Tobacco carcinogenic smoke contains amines in large quantities.
+Carcinogenic tobacco smoke contains large quantities of amines.
 These compounds, when interacting with salivary fluid, form toxic toxins - nitrosamines.
 Once in the stomach, nitrosamines can trigger the growth of malignant cells.
-Not to mention that tobacco also contains a number of radioactive elements, which only add to the risk of developing cancer.
+Not to mention that tobacco also contains a number of radioactive elements, which only add to the risk of cancer.

-Smoking significantly increases the heart rate, forcing the myocardium to work hard.
-This greatly increases the workload on the heart.
-Nicotinic compounds, together with the bloodstream, end up in the adrenal glands, provoking the latter to actively produce hormones that increase blood pressure.
+Smoking significantly increases heart rate, causing the myocardium to work harder.
+This significantly increases the load on the heart.
+Nicotine compounds, along with the bloodstream, end up in the adrenal glands, provoking the latter to actively produce hormones that contribute to increased blood pressure.

 How do cigarettes affect the cardiovascular system?

-The heart needs more and more effort to pump blood, given that the lumen of the vessels due to the same smoking is significantly narrowed.
-It worsens the blood supply to the myocardium and carboxyhemoglobin, which is part of carbon monoxide.
-It is inhaled in large quantities by a smoker, smoking a cigarette.
+The heart requires more and more effort to pump blood, given that the lumens of blood vessels are significantly narrowed due to smoking.
+Carboxyhemoglobin, which is part of carbon monoxide, also worsens the blood supply to the myocardium.
+It is inhaled in large quantities by smokers while smoking a cigarette.

-The lover of tobacco smoke inhales and a lot of catecholamines, which, penetrating into the blood, become the causes of increased deposition of fatty plaques.
+A fan of tobacco smoke inhales a lot of catecholamines, which, penetrating into the blood, become the causes of increased deposition of fatty plaques.
 This situation becomes the direct culprit of atherosclerotic deposits and the development of atherosclerosis.
 The sad result is obesity of the heart and its various pathologies.

 Cigarettes and the digestive system

-Carcinogenic smoke has an extremely negative effect on the digestive tract.
-Smoke begins its detrimental effect even during the first puff.
-Irritating to the teeth, oral mucosa and tongue, tobacco smoke can lead to numerous infectious diseases, not to mention oncological processes.
+Carcinogenic smoke has an extremely negative effect on the functioning of the digestive tract.
+Smoke begins its harmful effects even during the first puff.
+By irritating the teeth, mucous membranes of the mouth and tongue, tobacco smoke can lead to numerous infectious diseases, not to mention cancer.

 How cigarettes affect digestion

 A smoker's teeth gradually turn yellow and decay.
-And what about the unpleasant smell that coexists with a lover of nicotine products?
-Once in the stomach, tobacco smoke carcinogens greatly increase the risk of developing ulcerative pathologies, gastritis and pancreatitis.
+And what about the unpleasant smell that accompanies a lover of nicotine products?
+Once in the stomach, carcinogens from tobacco smoke greatly increase the risk of developing ulcerative pathologies, gastritis and pancreatitis.

 Nicotine also greatly aggravates intestinal motility.
-It is this fact that affects the fact that smokers often complain of a lack of appetite and various problems with the stool (diarrhea, constipation, flatulence).
+It is this fact that influences the fact that smokers often complain of lack of appetite and various problems with stool (diarrhea, constipation, flatulence).

 Smoking and the reproductive system

-How can tobacco smoke addiction harm human reproductive functions?
+How can tobacco smoke affect a person’s reproductive functions?
 Poisonous toxins and carcinogens have a direct and very powerful destructive effect on the germ cells of the human body.
-The harm of smoking on the body of a man is the development of erectile dysfunction, a drop in libido.
-Women suffer from various disorders of the monthly cycle.
+The harm of smoking on a man's body is the development of erectile dysfunction and a decrease in libido.
+Women suffer from various menstrual cycle disorders.

 Much has been said about the dangers of smoking during pregnancy.
-Carcinogens and a huge list of toxic substances in tobacco smoke lead to the formation of painful toxicosis, problems with normal gestation and the birth of babies with numerous congenital pathologies.
+Carcinogens and a huge list of toxic substances from tobacco smoke lead to the formation of painful toxicosis, problems with normal pregnancy and the birth of babies with numerous congenital pathologies.

 This is only a tiny part of the destruction that smoking brings with it.
-The effects of nicotine on health are vast and complex.
+The health effects of nicotine are wide-ranging and complex.
 Almost all internal organs and systems suffer, collapse and die.
-What can be the conclusion?
-The sooner a person forgets about his addiction, the more likely he is to live a full, healthy and long life.
+What can be concluded?
+The sooner a person forgets about his addiction, the greater his chances of living a full, healthy and long life.

-Smoking is a common habit in modern society, covering all age groups.
-According to statistics, there are approximately one billion people worldwide who constantly use various means of smoking.
-Correlation from alkaloid is a serious danger to humans.
-However, being aware of the risks involved in this habit is a powerful motivation that will help you overcome picket cravings.
+Smoking is a common habit in modern society, covering all age categories.
+According to statistics, there are approximately one billion people around the world who constantly use various means of smoking.
+The correlation from the alkaloid poses a serious danger to humans.
+However, awareness of the full risk of this habit is a strong motivation that will help overcome the craving for the fence.

-To talk about all the horrors of smoking briefly, of course, will not work.
-The damage to health caused by nicotine sticks can only be compared with large-scale man-made disasters.
-The main evil is the inhalation of a wide variety of dangerous chemicals, as well as an increased risk of developing a variety of diseases from heart failure to cancer.
-According to the World Health Organization, about 5 million people die from this bad habit every year worldwide.
+Of course, it’s impossible to talk briefly about all the horrors of smoking.
+The damage to health caused by nicotine sticks can only be compared to large-scale man-made disasters.
+The main evil is the inhalation of a large number of dangerous chemicals, as well as an increased risk of developing a variety of diseases from heart failure to cancer.
+According to the World Health Organization, about 5 million people worldwide die from this bad habit every year.

-Tobacco smoke contains over 3,000 harmful synthetic phenylones.
-With an average daily intake of a heavy smoker - 20 cigarettes, about 120-180 mg of nicotine enters the human organs in its pure form.
-However, along with inhaled smoke, hundreds of poisons penetrate the broncho-pulmonary system:
+Tobacco smoke contains more than 3,000 harmful synthetic phenylones.
+With an average daily intake of 20 cigarettes for a heavy smoker, about 120-180 mg of nicotine enters the human organs in its pure form.
+However, along with inhaled smoke, hundreds of poisons penetrate into the bronchopulmonary system:

 • hydrocyanic acid;